Avrahqedivra/svxmonitor/README.md

 # svxmonitor
-** svxonitor is a NODEJS micro service providing JSON data from SVXLink **
+** svxmonitor is a NODEJS micro service providing JSON data from SVXLink **

     - almost not templated, easily editable
     - map location of transmitting OMs